 We started with a sturdy 3′ x 4′ pallet that boasted tightly fitted boards on one side.
 This would serve as the retaining wall on the back of the planter.
 Then we framed the sides and bottom of the planter with wood from the other dismantled pallets and some leftover scraps that were available from an ongoing home repair project (a new floor being laid in the laundry room/entrance to my apartment).
 Next, we mapped out the spacing of the boards that would enclose the front of the box.
 I decided to leave 2.5″ gaps between the boards to plant in.
 It seemed like a good amount of room for my herbs to grow but not so much space that the soil would forever be spilling out.

 Above is the finished garden.
-Nine rows (including the row planted in the open top) currently hold twelve different edible plants.
+Eight rows (including the row planted in the open top) currently hold twelve different edible plants.
 I’m growing rosemary, oregano, sage, two different kinds of marigolds, dill, cilantro (coriander), three different kinds of basil, tarragon and nasturtium.
 Marigolds, rosemary, cilantro, and basil are all pest repellent crops.
 The plants were grown from seed in my windowsill and purchased at the Southside Community Land Trust plant sale.
 I’m pleased with the look of the garden and I think its’s a great use of the very narrow space.
 I’m not sure how well everything will grow in this planter.
 I wonder if there will be enough soil for all the root systems that will be vying for water and nutrients.
 And properly saturating each layer with water may prove to be a bit tricky.
 There’s already been talk of a piped in irrigation system for the next pallet project.
 For now, I’m very happy about what we were able to create with the resources around us.
 The garden is an experiment and I’m excited to see how well it works over the course of the growing season.